 It was exactly two years ago, on March 18, 2009, that I joined the Twitterverse.
 I know exactly why I joined and what I was doing when I signed up.
 I was watching the Ellen DeGeneres Show.
 She had been talking about Twitter a few times and I finally got curious about it.
 Other people had mentioned it before as well.
 I already had a Facebook account but at the time was barely using it.
 But I decided to try Twitter anyway.
 I signed up but I had no followers (sounds a little cult-ish, doesn’t it?) and I didn’t know what to do.
 I assume everyone started out searching for celebrities to follow.
 I know I did.
 Then somehow I learnt a few other things like using hashtags (#), how to send public messages to people (@) and private/direct messages (D).
 In the beginning, I didn’t tweet much.
 I hardly even logged in.

 So what changed in February 2010 to cause me to start tweeting madly (well, to me, at that time it seemed like I was tweeting madly at 154 tweets for the month!)?
 The answer is quite simple: I discovered White Collar.
 To my now-dedicated and loyal group of friends/followers, you will understand exactly what this means.
-To those who aren’t, I won’t judge you but you are missing out!
-Now, you may say “but the show started in October 2009!
+To those who aren’t, I won’t judge you but you are missing out! 😀 Now, you may say “but the show started in October 2009!
 What were you doing all this time?”
 Well, it didn’t air in Australia till a couple of months after the US so I did catch on a little later but once I caught the bug, I caught it BIG…viral proportions!
 As they say, better late than never!
-Read the rest of this entry
+Continue reading →

 My regular readers and Twitter followers know that sometimes when I get obsessed with something, I can get too carried away, regardless of what that something might be.
 There is no denying that my obsession for the last 12 months has been a TV show called White Collar, its stars and writers.
 I tweet about them, blog about them, and of course, talk about them.
 Incessantly.
 My opinions on all things WC-related are often so strong that when someone says something negative about them, I feel the need to publicly defend them.
 At the same time, if there was something I did not like, such as one of the episodes that aired a couple of weeks ago, I did not shy away from going into lengthy discussions with my fellow Collars, detailing every plot hole we could identify (quite frankly, because we know the show so well that we were able to spot the plot holes from a mile away) and offering possible explanations for what went wrong.